ProvCheck Terms and Conditions

 (i) that which the Client is authorised to access; and

-(f) neither use the SaaS Service in a manner, nor transmit, input or store any Data, that breaches any third-party right (including Intellectual Property Rights and privacy rights) or is Objectionable, incorrect or misleading; and
+(f) neither use the Service in a manner, nor transmit, input or store any Data, that breaches any third-party right (including Intellectual Property Rights and privacy rights) or is Objectionable, incorrect or misleading; and

 (g) comply with any terms of use on the Website, as updated from time to time by the Supplier.